New conditions for multipartite entanglement wedge connectivity in $n$-to-$n$ holographic scattering: Introduction

-then the entanglement wedge $\ewV$ is connected. \end{theorem} In particular, our theorem only requires existence of one pair $i\neq j$ satisying \eqref{eq:intro_weaker_necessary} while the previous theorem requires at least $n-1$ such pairs.
-The proof reveals an even weaker condition than stated above, though with a less transparent physical interpretation.
+The proof reveals an even weaker condition than \eqref{eq:intro_weaker_necessary}, albeit one with a less transparent physical interpretation.

-We then provide a new, independent sufficient condition for the connectedness of the input entanglement wedges, including \begin{theorem} Assume the standard conditions listed in Assumption \ref{assumption:1}.
-If $\ewV$ and $\ewW$ are both connected, then there exists at least a pair of enlarged output regions $\tilde{W}_i$ and $\tilde{W}_j$ satisfying $(Y_i\cup Y_j)^c=\tilde{W}_i\cup \tilde{W}_j$ such that
+We then derive new, independent \emph{necessary} conditions for the connectedness of multipartite entanglement wedges.
+In particular, we show that when both the input wedge $\ewV$ and the output wedge $\ewW:=\ew(W_1\cup\cdots\cup W_n)$ are connected, one necessarily finds a pair of enlarged output regions whose entanglement wedge intersects $\ewV$.
+A complete statement is given in Theorem~\ref{thm:sufficient_n}.

-where $\Yall$ is the causal complement of output regions $\Wall$ \end{theorem} See Theorem \ref{thm:sufficient_n} below for a complete statement.

-Finally, motivated by the pivotal role of the entanglement wedge intersection $\mathcal{S}_E=\ew(V_1\cup V_2) \cap \ew(W_1\cup W_2)$ in the complete characterization of $2$-to-$2$ scattering, we analyze its generalization for $n$-to-$n$ processes.
-We provide a necessary condition for $\mathcal{S}_E \neq \emptyset$ (Theorem \ref{thm:S_E_condition}).
-Our analysis indicates that for $n>2$, a non-trivial $\mathcal{S}_E$ is governed by a more restrictive criterion than the simple connectedness of the input and output wedges, reflecting the increased complexity of multipartite scattering.
+Finally, motivated by the central role of the entanglement wedge intersection $\mathcal{S}_E=\ew(V_1\cup V_2)\cap \ew(W_1\cup W_2)$ in the $2$-to-$2$ case, we analyze its generalization to $n$-to-$n$ processes.
+We provide a necessary condition for $\mathcal{S}_E=\ewV\cap \ewW \neq\emptyset$ (Theorem~\ref{thm:S_E_condition}).
+Our results indicate that for $n>2$, the existence of a nontrivial $\mathcal{S}_E$ is governed by constraints stronger than simple connectedness of the input and output wedges, reflecting the intrinsically multipartite nature of the problem.

 The paper is organized as follows.
-Section \ref{sec:boundary_setup_n} reviews the $n$-to-$n$ scattering setup on $\bb$.
-Section \ref{sec:Causal_anchoring} recalls the causal anchoring principle.
-Section \ref{sec:ridge_relation} summarizes key geometric observations on null sheet intersections.
-Section \ref{sec:characterize_connect} reviews lemmas for characterizing multi-wedge connectivity.
-Our main results on necessary conditions and sufficient conditions for wedge connectedness are presented in Sections \ref{sec:may2022} and \ref{sec:connect_cons}, respectively.
-Section \ref{sec:S_E_condition} discusses conditions for $\mathcal{S}_E \neq \emptyset$.
-We conclude with a discussion in Section \ref{sec:discussion}.
-In particular, section \ref{sec:comparison_Null_sheet} compares different null sheet constructions.
+Section~\ref{sec:boundary_setup_n} reviews the geometric setup for asymptotic $n$-to-$n$ scattering on the boundary $\bb$.
+Section~\ref{sec:Causal_anchoring} recalls the causal anchoring principle.
+Section~\ref{sec:ridge_relation} summarizes key geometric results concerning intersections of bulk causal boundaries and introduces the geometric ordering of ridges.
+Section~\ref{sec:characterize_connect} reviews criteria for connectedness and disconnectedness of multipartite entanglement wedges.
+Our results on necessary and sufficient conditions for the connectedness of $\ewV$ are presented in Sections~\ref{sec:may2022} and~\ref{sec:connect_cons}, respectively.
+Section~\ref{sec:S_E_condition} discusses conditions under which the generalized scattering region $\mathcal{S}_E$ is nonempty.
+We conclude with a discussion in Section~\ref{sec:discussion}.
+In particular, Section~\ref{sec:comparison_Null_sheet} compares different null-sheet constructions used in the literature.